Frequently Asked Questions

 I did some research on job search sites as you suggested.
-There are indeed many open positions for Software Testers in my area, but many of them require at least 1-2 years of experience in the field.
+There are indeed many open positions for Software Testers in my area, but many of them require at least 1 to 2 years of experience in the field.
 My understanding is that after graduation I will have no experience at all.
-How I can I find a job then?
+How can I find a job then?

 It is true that without having related experience chances for employment are very slim.
 Here is how we provide experience for our graduates:

 - First of all, at Hitek Computer School, each student participates in an Academic Project where they test web-based financial applications.
 Students will work as testers on this project – writing test plans and test cases, performing different types of tests, and designing and running test automation.
 This experience (usually equal to the timeframe of a student’s study at Hitek – up to 12 months) will be reflected in the student’s resume.
 A Reference will be provided to potential employers by the student’s team lead based on student requests.

 - Next, our school will provide an internship after graduation – an opportunity to work for one of our cooperative software companies as a Software Tester.
 The Internship can be up to 3 months (2 months minimum).
 This experience will be reflected in the student’s resume and the company’s representative will provide a reference to potential employers.

 Together the academic project and internship will result in software testing experience for up to 1 year or more.